-The Company was founded in 2004 to commercialize a unique sensor technology developed at the University of Nevada, Reno.
-In December 2004, the Company completed a Phase I Small Business Innovative Research (SBIR) program for DARPA demonstrating the feasibility of a trace detection system using microcantilever sensors.
-In this program, NNTS designed, modeled, built and successfully tested a prototype sensor system for measuring the concentrations of unlawful or hazardous materials in shipping containers.
-In February 2006, NNTS was awarded a Phase II SBIR contract to continue the development of the sensor system with testing successfully completed at the Nevada Test Site in the summer of 2007.
-In July 2008, NNTS embarked on a Phase III DOD-funded program where a form, fit and function prototype system for shipping container threat detection will be fully developed, built, and tested.
+The company was founded in 2004 to commercialize a unique sensor technology developed at the University of Nevada, Reno.
+In December 2004, the company completed a Phase I Small Business Innovative Research (SBIR) program for DARPA demonstrating the feasibility of a trace detection system using microcantilever sensors.
+In this program, NevadaNano designed, modeled, built and successfully tested a prototype sensor system for measuring the concentrations of unlawful or hazardous materials in shipping containers.
+In February 2006, NevadaNano was awarded a Phase II SBIR contract to continue the development of the sensor system with testing successfully completed at the Nevada Test Site in the summer of 2007.
+In July 2008, we embarked on a Phase III DOD-funded program where a form, fit and function prototype system for shipping container threat detection was developed, built, and tested.